Scalable Pattern Matching in Metadata Graphs via Constraint Checking: Evaluation

 \subsection{Comparison with State-of-the-Art Systems}

 We empirically compare our work with three state-of-the-art pattern matching systems QFrag~\cite{Serafini:2017:QDG:3127479.3131625}, TriAD~\cite{Gurajada:2014:TDS:2588555.2610511}, and Arabesque~\cite{Teixeira:2015:ASD:2815400.2815410}.
 QFrag is a generic pattern matching system; we use it for comparison using labeled patterns.
 Arabesque, although requires effort for writing pattern search algorithms, has demonstrated the ability to scale to much larger graphs; we use this system for comparison using unlabeled patterns.
-Since both QFrag and Arabesque are based on Apache Spark~\cite{Spark.001} and inherit its limitations; we also compare with a MPI-based solution - TriAD\footnote{Although TriAD is a RDF query processing engine and follows a distributed join based design, it has been shown to perform well for scale-free graphs~\cite{Serafini:2017:QDG:3127479.3131625}.
+Since both QFrag and Arabesque are based on Apache Spark~\cite{Spark.001} and inherit its limitations; we also compare with an MPI-based solution, TriAD\footnote{Although TriAD is an RDF query processing engine and follows a distributed join based design, it has been shown to perform well for scale-free graphs~\cite{Serafini:2017:QDG:3127479.3131625}.
 Furthermore, TriAD is the only well performing MPI-based exact matching solution that is publicly available for evaluation.}.
-Similar to our system, all these three systems offer exact matching with 100\% precison and recall.
+Similar to our system, all these three systems offer exact matching with 100\% precison and 100\% recall.
 For all experiments, we report time for a single query.
 We do not report time spent in graph loading and partitioning, and preprocessing (such as index creation in TriAD), as they are done once for each graph dataset, but we note that our system performs better or as well as the other systems.

-We run these experiments on real-world graph datasets using a shared memory platform with 60 CPU-cores and 1.5TB physical memory.
+We run these experiments using real-world graph datasets, on a large shared memory platform: the machine is equipped with four Intel Xeon E7-4870v2 @2.30GHz CPU-sockets - a total of 60 CPU-cores and 120MB L3 memory, and 1.5TB main memory.
+For QFrag and Arabesque, we deploy HDFS on the local SAS disk array (in RAID-5).